IsmAvatar/LateralGM/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: LateralGM Bug Report
-about: Report an issue with LateralGM
+about: Report an issue related to project reading, UI quirks, i18n, and other parts of the editor.
 title: ''
 labels: 'Unconfirmed'
 assignees: ''